 Marcus Hook: Lifeline from a pipelineAbout

 Improvements at the facility have required nearly 9 million man hours, involving more than 5,000 individual workers.
-The facility began receiving propane in January 2015, and it ships approximately 70,000 barrels a day of propane and ethane for distribution to local, regional and international markets.
+The facility began receiving propane in January 2015, and it ships propane and ethane for distribution to local, regional and international markets.
 The facility commissioned a first-of-its-kind ethane truck-loading rack to complement its existing terminal that supplies propane for local and regional delivery.

-In April 2019, Energy Transfer announced a project labor agreement (PLA) with the Philadelphia Building Trades, an association of some 50 local unions, for work on the MHIC.
+In April 2019, Energy Transfer announced a project labor agreement with the Philadelphia Building Trades, an association of some 50 local unions, for work on the Marcus Hook terminal.
 The two-year, $200 million agreement is estimated to create 1,200 jobs.

-There are other industries benefiting from the revitalization at MHIC, including maritime-related jobs such as ship agents, cargo surveyors, tug assists, ship chandlers and launch companies.
+There are other industries benefiting from the revitalization at the Marcus Hook Terminal, including maritime-related jobs such as ship agents, cargo surveyors, tug assists, ship chandlers and launch companies.

 In November 2018, the team at MHIC was presented with the Top Gold Star ZISA Award for more than 2 million injury-free hours on the Mariner East project.
 The award was presented by the National Maintenance Agreements Policy Committee (NMAPC) to everyone who made this achievement possible: Energy Transfer, Nooter Construction and the Philadelphia Building Trades.
 This amazing number of hours was a record breaker on NMAPC charts, and presented at the Zero Injury Safety Award (ZISA) gala.